-The United States of America brings this claim against the defendant \$146,500,000.00 in Funds (the "defendant funds"), and alleges as follows:

-JURISDICTION AND VENUE

-This is a civil forfeiture action brought pursuant to 18 U.S.C. § 981(a)(1)(C) and Rule G of the Supplemental Rules for Certain Admiralty or Maritime Claims and Asset Forfeiture Actions.
+COMPLAINT FOR FORFEITURE IN REM The United States of America, by its attorneys, brings this claim against the defendant \$146,500,000.00 in Funds (the "defendant funds"), and alleges as follows: JURISDICTION AND VENUE This is a civil forfeiture action brought pursuant to U.S.C. § 981(a)(1)(C) and Rule G of the Supplemental Rules for Certain Admiralty or Maritime Claims and Asset Forfeiture Actions.